Heat Pump Water Heaters: Savings Potential in Minnesota

-This white paper will attempt to characterize heat pump water heaters’ capacity to reduce space heating energy use in Minnesota single-family homes with electric water heaters.
-Engineering calculations will determine potential impacts of several different unit installation configurations.
-It will also review existing field studies on residential water usage and heat pump water heater performance, then apply the findings and concepts to Minnesota’s housing stock, water use patterns, and climate.
-CEE will also create two online calculators for rebate programs and homeowners.
+This white paper attempts to characterize heat pump water heaters’ capacity to reduce space heating energy use in Minnesota single-family homes with electric water heaters.
+Engineering calculations determined potential impacts of several different unit installation configurations.
+The paper also reviews existing field studies on residential water usage and heat pump water heater performance and applys the findings and concepts to Minnesota’s housing stock, water use patterns, and climate.
+CEE also created two online calculators for rebate programs and homeowners.

-This project supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program.
-And with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.
+This project was supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program, with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.

 Photo courtesy of DOE/NREL.